steinhardt/website/pages/01-Projects.markdown

 Welcome to kevinsteinhardt.net!
 This site is both a portfolio of my recent projects, and a place to find more information about me and what I get up to.
-Check out the [FAQ](/02-faq)!

 You can find me online in *quite a few* places including (but not limited to): [Daytum][], [Facebook][], [Flickr][], [Github][], [Google Plus][], [LinkedIn][], [Pinboard][], [Soundcloud][], [Spotify][], [Tumblr][] and [Twitter][].